mubasharaKhan/mubasharaKhan/README.md

 ### More Info 📌
 - 🔭 I’m currently a final year Software Engineer Student at <a href = "https://www.uitu.edu.pk/">UIT University</a>
-- 🌱 I’m currently learning Manual testing and training an AI Model.
+- 🌱 I’m currently learning Automation testing, Advance OOP Concept and How to train AI Models.
 - 👯 I’m looking to collaborate on AI & ML projects.
 - 📫 How to reach me: mubasharakhan3@gmail.com
 - 💬 Feel free to reach out to me.